Advertiser Disclosure

 Bus

-• Lynx Buses: Public buses depart from the A-side of the main terminal from lanes A38 to A41 of the ground transportation area on level 1.
-Services include downtown Orlando, International Drive, SeaWorld, and the Florida Mall with the full route map featured above.
+• Lynx Bus: Public buses depart from the A side of the main terminal from lanes A38 to A41 of the ground transportation area on level 1.
+Services include downtown Orlando, International Drive, SeaWorld, and the Florida Mall.
+You can see the full route map above.
 Local buses cost $2 per destination.

-• Greyhound Buses: The Greyhound Station is accessible from the airport by taking 2 local Lynx buses — 11 to North Garland Avenue and then 25 to 500 John Young Pkwy., where the Greyhound Station is across the road.
+• Greyhound Bus: The Greyhound station is accessible from the airport by taking 2 local Lynx buses — 11 to North Garland Avenue and 25 to 500 John Young Pkwy.
+The Greyhound Station is across the road.

 Shuttle

-Shared-ride and private ride shuttles are available from parking spaces A19 to A21 on the A-side of the main terminal, B27 to B29 on the B-side, and from C200 to C204 at Terminal C (all from level 1).
-Call Mears Transportation Group for details on pricing at 407-423-5566.
-Many hotels provide courtesy shuttles, so be sure to check.
-These pick up and drop off on the B-side from lanes B41 to B48.
+Shared and private shuttles are available from parking spaces A19 to A21 on the A side of the main terminal, B27 to B29 on the B side, and C282 to C283 at Terminal C (all from level 1).
+Call Mears Transportation Group for details on pricing at 855-463-2776.

 Taxi